When is the best time to visit Paris?

-- Paris Plages, the "beaches" along the Right Bank of the Seine, in front of Hôtel de Ville, and at Le Bassin de la Villette - open only in the summer between mid-July and mid-August.
+- Paris Plages, the "beaches" along the Right and Left Bank of the Seine, sports in front of Hôtel de Ville, and swimming and water sports at Bassin de la Villette - open only for two months between early July and early September.

 - Outdoor concerts, festivals, and other special events provide entertainment throughout the summer but primarily in July and August - although even these diminish during the last 2 weeks of August.

 - Christmas Markets, festivities on New Year's Eve, and ice skating at the Eiffel Tower, Hotel de Ville, and the Grand Palais, naturally take place during winter months only.

 The famous Paris soldes, or sales, take place in January and July.
 If keeping travel costs as low as possible while scooping up designer fashions at bargain prices are your top priorities, the best month for your trip will be January rather than July - assuming winter clothing is your target.